 For the best projection, one should work for maximum width, or pitch change.
 Like volume, vibrato decays with distance.

 - A great exercise to demonstrate this is to have students listen to another student as close as possible [right next to their ear if possible].
-Then have the student play exactly the same example while having the listener move as far away as possible.
-The bigger the distance the better. - They will notice a significant decay in volume and presence of vibrato.
-This emphasizes the need for good support, breathing and a big vibrato. - Because vibrato tends to cause relaxation and to use more air than a straight tone, the aperture in the lips can tend to become larger and looser.
-Students should guard against the upper lip being pushed up and out.
+Have the student play exactly the same example while having the listener move as far away as possible.
+The bigger the distance the better.
+They will probably notice a significant decay in volume and presence of vibrato.
+This emphasizes the need for good support, breathing and a big vibrato. - Vibrato may cause a student to use more air than a straight tone because the aperture in the lips may become larger and looser. - Students should guard against the upper lip being pushed up and out or simply using more air than necessary.
 This will cause pitch, control and tone problems.